 THE FINANCE DIRECTOR

-In addition, the Board, through audits and quarterly updates, monitors the performance of the Finance Director.
-The Finance Director carries out the day-to-day activities of managing the money.
-He cannot, by himself, approve any budget, authorize any expenditure, or spend any money.
+The Finance Director conducts the day-to-day activities of managing the money, following the Board approved budget, and implementing the policies determined by the Board.
+The Board, through audits, quarterly updates, and feedback from the Executive Pastor monitors the performance of the Finance Director.
+The Finance Director by himself cannot approve any budget, authorize any expenditure, or spend any money.

 - Leading the Finance Department